interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 Given the open STREAM connection, either the SPSP Client or the Server begins sending ILP packets of data.

-The size of the data SHOULD be defined setting STREAM `maxOffset`.
+The size of the data SHOULD be defined by setting STREAM `maxOffset`.
 Each application built on STREAM and using the principle of data transmission MAY define more restrictive requirements.

 ---